Sir Robert de Ferrers, 3rd Lord Ferrers (of Wem)1

 M, #107401, b. circa 1373, d. before 29 November 1396

-Sir Robert de Ferrers, 3rd Lord Ferrers (of Wem) was born circa 1373 at Willisham, Suffolk, England.2 He was the son of Robert Ferrers, 2nd Lord Ferrers (of Wem) and Elizabeth le Botiler, Baroness le Botiller.3 He married Lady Joan de Beaufort, daughter of John of Gaunt, Duke of Lancaster and Katherine Roët, in 1391 at Château de Beaufort, Meuse-et-Loire, Anjou, France.2 He died before 29 November 1396.1 He was also reported to have died in 1380/81.4
+Robert de Ferrers, 3rd Lord Ferrers (of Wem) was born circa 1373 at Willisham, Suffolk, EnglandG.2 He was the son of Robert Ferrers, 2nd Lord Ferrers (of Wem) and Elizabeth le Botiler, Baroness le Botiller.3 He married Lady Joan de Beaufort, daughter of John of Gaunt, Duke of Lancaster and Katherine Roët, in 1391 at Château de Beaufort, Meuse-et-Loire, Anjou, FranceG.2 He died before 29 November 1396.1 He was also reported to have died in 1380/81.4

-He gained the title of 3rd Lord Ferrers, of Wem.1 As a result of his marriage, Sir Robert de Ferrers, 3rd Lord Ferrers (of Wem) was styled as Lord le Botiller on 28 December 1375.4
+He gained the title of 3rd Lord Ferrers, of Wem.1 After his marriage, Robert de Ferrers, 3rd Lord Ferrers (of Wem) was styled as Lord le Botiller on 28 December 1375.4

-Children of Sir Robert de Ferrers, 3rd Lord Ferrers (of Wem) and Lady Joan de Beaufort
+Children of Robert de Ferrers, 3rd Lord Ferrers (of Wem) and Lady Joan de Beaufort

 Citations